momochi000/typewar/README.md

 Need to pass in or identify the source of the damage.
 For example when npc dies, the event it publishes/broadcasts should contain info about who killed it.
-#### REFACTOR Separate attack and text fragment as distinct components
 #### Combos
 If we go with the player attack slots idea, combos becomes easy.
 Combos would fit into a specific attack slot and you'd simply type one word and another